snyang/run-anything/README.md

 Run Any Thing from Any Where

 ## How to setup
-The product is in developing...
+The product is under developing...

 - Download the project